Prepare. Respect. Initiate. Do. Excel.

 All PVSchools high schools have closed campuses.
 Students will need to check out through the attendance office if a parent is picking them up prior to dismissal.

-PE uniforms can be purchased through the bookstore, or during PE class the first week.
-The cost is $18 for shirt and shorts.
-PE Lockers will be issued the first week of school.
-Students may bring their own locks or be issued one by PVHS.
+PE uniforms can be purchased in the bookstore, or online, then picked up in Trojan Corner.
+The cost is $18 for a shirt and shorts.
+PE Students will be issued lockers and a lock the first week of school.
+Students MUST use the school-provided lock.

 There are textbooks provided free of charge for some classes and others have digital texts.
 If a book is lost, then a replacement fee is charged.
 Books will be distributed after school begins.

-Parking passes can be purchased for $100 in the bookstore.
-Parking is available to Juniors and Seniors.
+Parking passes are required for all driving-age students who wish to park on campus and can be purchased for $100 in the bookstore.
 To purchase one you need to provide a valid driver’s license, proof of auto insurance, and a parent signature.
 All school rules apply to the parking lot.

 Yearbooks are ordered through the Josten's Website.

-If your address or phone number changes during the school year, please provide the new information to our counseling office.
+If your address or phone number changes during the school year, please update your information though Infinite Campus.
 It is vital that a student’s contact information be up to date so we can reach your family if there is an emergency.
-This can also be done online if you go to the Infinite Campus Portal.
+Please go to the Infinite Campus Portal to update your information.

 Be sure to pay attention to your bus number when you board in the morning.
 Students can only ride the bus to which they are assigned according to your address.
 All school rules and policies apply when riding the buses.